-- 8.1 Hevingham and Marsham Primary School Partnership and Hevingham Under 5's and Hevingham Under 5's is committed to working in partnership with parents/carers to safeguard and promote the welfare of children and to support them to understand our statutory responsibilities in this area. - 8.2 When new pupils join our school, parents and carers will be informed that we have a safeguarding policy.
+8.1 Hevingham and Marsham Primary School Partnership and Hevingham Under 5's is committed to working in partnership with parents/carers to safeguard and promote the welfare of children and to support them to understand our statutory responsibilities in this area.

+8.2 When new pupils join our school, parents and carers will be informed that we have a safeguarding policy.
 A copy will be provided to parents on request and is available on the school website.
-Parents and carers will be informed of our legal duty to assist our colleagues in other agencies with child protection enquiries and what happens should we have cause to make a referral to Norfolk CADS. - 8.3 We are committed to working with parents positively, openly and honestly.
+Parents and carers will be informed of our legal duty to assist our colleagues in other agencies with child protection enquiries and what happens should we have cause to contact Norfolk Children's Advice & Duty Service.

+8.3 We are committed to working with parents positively, openly and honestly.
 We ensure that all parents are treated with respect, dignity and courtesy.
-We respect parents' rights to privacy and confidentiality and will not share sensitive information unless we have permission, or it is necessary to do so in order to safeguard a child from harm. - 8.4 We will seek to share with parents any concerns we may have about their child unless to do so may place a child at increased risk of harm.
-A lack of parental engagement or agreement regarding the concerns the school has about a child will not prevent the DSL making a referral to Norfolk CADS in those circumstances where it is appropriate to do so. - 8.5 In order to keep children safe and provide appropriate care for them, the school requires parents to provide accurate and up to date information regarding: - Full names and contact details of all adults with whom the child normally lives; - Full names and contact details of all persons with parental responsibility (if different from above); - Emergency contact details (if different from above):
+We respect parents' rights to privacy and confidentiality and will not share sensitive information unless we have permission, or it is necessary to do so in order to safeguard a child from harm.

+8.4 We will seek to share with parents any concerns we may have about their child unless to do so may place a child at increased risk of harm.
+A lack of parental engagement or agreement regarding the concerns the school has about a child will not prevent the DSL making a referral to Norfolk CADS in those circumstances where it is appropriate to do so.

+8.5 In order to keep children safe and provide appropriate care for them, the school requires parents to provide accurate and up to date information regarding:

-• Full details of any other adult authorised by the parent to collect the child from school (if different from the above).
+- Full names and contact details of all adults with whom the child normally lives; - Full names and contact details of all persons with parental responsibility (if different from above); - Emergency contact details (if different from above); - Full details of any other adult authorised by the parent to collect the child from school (if different from the above).